rantahar/layered_autoencoder/README.md

 there is no difference between the intermediate representations of the encoder and the decoder.

-Time per batch with full BEGAN: 36.063
+Time per batch with full BEGAN: 36
-Time per batch with encoding 8x8x64: 0.77
-Time per batch with encoding 8x8x32: 0.07
+Time per batch with loss from image, enconding 8x8x64: 12 Time per batch with loss from image, enconding 8x8x32: 2.0 Time per batch with loss from encoding, encoding 8x8x64: 0.027 Time per batch with loss from encoding, encoding 8x8x32: 0.014